catalyst-cloud/catalystcloud-docs/source/kubernetes/storage.rst

   $ kubectl create -f pvc-existing-pv.yaml
   persistentvolumeclaim/existing-cinder-pv-claim created

-Finally we can create a new Pod that uses our PersistenVolumeClaim to mount the required volume on this pod.
+Finally we can create a new Pod that uses our PersistentVolumeClaim to mount the required volume on this pod.

 .. literalinclude:: _containers_assets/pod-with-existing-pv.yaml
     :emphasize-lines: 10-11